Jerenitte-Mathew/Machine-Learning-1/README.md

-# Machine-Learning Project 1
 **World Happiness Report 2024 Analysis**

-Built a predictive model for Happiness Score using regression techniques, conducted exploratory data analysis (EDA), data cleaning, preprocessing, and created visualizations.
+Built a predictive model for Happiness Score using machine learning regression techniques, conducted exploratory data analysis (EDA), data cleaning, preprocessing, and created visualizations.

 **The “Multiple Linear Regression” model performs better overall than the polynomial regression model, as evidenced by its higher R², lower MSE, RMSE, and MAE values.**